ckRobinson/multi-column-markdown/README.md

 - Fixed bug where additional image embed syntax was not rendering properly.
 - Updated element reload timings to attempt to reduce initial delay when loading elements on initial file load.
 - Updated single column and auto layout to properly use content alignment and content overflow.
+- Updated column break flag to properly trigger when appended to a paragraph block.

 ### **0.7.6**
 - Fixed bug in live preview that caused Obsidian 1.1.0 to hang on start up.